Mizan Dam

-Mizan Dam or Band-e-Mizan, (بند میزان) is a historic dam from the Sassanid era and a part of Shushtar Historical Hydraulic System, located in the island city Shushtar, Khuzestan Province, Iran.
+Mizan Dam or Band-e-Mizan, (بند میزان) is a historic dam from the Sasanian era and a part of Shushtar Historical Hydraulic System, located in the island city of Shushtar, Khuzestan Province, Iran.
 Mizan Dam was registered on UNESCO's list of World Heritage Sites in 2009 and is Iran's 10th cultural heritage site to be registered on the United Nations' list together with the 12 other historical bridges, dams, canals, and buildings as Shushtar Historical Hydraulic System.

 History

 As in its present form, it dates from the 3rd century CE, probably on older bases from the 5th century BC.
-The dam was built by Roman soldiers and engineers who were taken into captivity along with Valerian (emperor) (reign 253–260 CE) after his defeat by Shapur I (241-272 CE).
+The dam was built by Roman soldiers and engineers who were taken into captivity along with Emperor Valerian (reign 253–260 CE) after his defeat by Shapur I (241-272 CE).